cap-js/docs/guides/authorization.md

 }
 ```

 Here, the authorization of `Products` is derived from `Divisions` by leveraging the _n:m relationship_ via entity `ProducingDivisions`.
-Note, that the path `producers.division` in the `exist` predicate points to target entity `Divisions`, where the filter with the user-dependent attribute `$user.division` is applied.
+Note that the path `producers.division` in the `exist` predicate points to target entity `Divisions`, where the filter with the user-dependent attribute `$user.division` is applied.

 ::: warning _Warning_ <!--  -->
 Be aware that deep paths might introduce a performance bottleneck.
 Access Control List (ACL) tables, managed by the application, allow efficient queries and might be the better option in this case. <span id="tip-efficient-queries" />